Rangers clash with Scottish Government over supporters' breach of lockdown to celebrate title

-Rangers and the Scottish Government have clashed over the club's supporters breaking the coronavirus lockdown to celebrate their title in Glasgow.
+Rangers have clashed with the Scottish Government over their supporters breaking coronavirus lockdown to celebrate the Scottish Premiership title in Glasgow.

-The club have on Monday written to First Minister Nicola Sturgeon to express concerns over her deputy's claim that the club's "silence was deafening" while thousands of fans gathered at the stadium on Saturday and in George Square on Sunday.
+Gers on Monday wrote to First Minister Nicola Sturgeon to express concerns over her deputy's claim that the club's "silence was deafening" while thousands of fans gathered at the stadium on Saturday and in George Square on Sunday.

 The club say they initiated contact with Government and league officials on February 22, also asking police about how to "utilise" manager Steven Gerrard's ability to reach the fans, and he reminded fans about "safety and social distancing" ahead of the weekend.